PowerDMARC

 4. Combine Multiple SPF Records

-More than one SPF record for the same domain can invalidate your SPF implementation and lead to SPF fail.
-In such cases, it is better to combine the records into a single record by using the “include” mechanism.
+More than one SPF record for the same domain can invalidate your SPF implementation and lead to SPF failure.
+In such cases, it is better to combine multiple records into a single record by using the “include” mechanism.

 Domain owners abiding by the above-mentioned SPF best practices can significantly reduce the chances of unwarranted SPF fail.
 Here are some additional good practices that businesses can exercise in general to further strengthen their email security